-With the multitude of ways in which designers work with clients and stakeholders, it is important to have the ability to provide the most effective visualization elements at the appropriate time during the project’s design and construction phase.
+With the multitude of ways in which designers work with clients and stakeholders, it is essential to have the ability to provide the most effective visualization elements at the appropriate time during the project’s design and construction phase.

 -